 Our principal uses of cash are funding operations and other working capital requirements.
 Over the past several years, revenue has increased significantly from year to year and, as a result, cash flows from customer collections have increased.
 However, operating expenses have also increased as we have invested in growing our business.
-During 2018 and 2019, our uses of cash included the build out of our new headquarters, which we completed during the three months ended September 30, 2019.
-We spent approximately \$21 million above the \$18.4 million tenant improvement allowance provided by the landlord for the build out.
-This spend included \$4.5 million of office furniture and fixtures and computer hardware that has been financed.
-For the nine months ended September 30, 2019, substantially all of the \$31.4 million of cash used in investing activities was related to the build out.
+Our operating cash requirements may increase in the future as we continue to invest in the strategic growth of our company.
+Our cash requirements will also increase in the near future as we continue construction of our new headquarters.
+We expect to spend approximately \$20.0 million above the tenant improvement allowance provided by the landlord on the build-out of our new headquarters, approximately \$5.0 million of which we expect will be financed for the purchase of furniture and equipment.
+Based on what we have incurred as of March 31, 2019, we expect our remaining net expenditures above the tenant improvement allowance to be less than \$5.0 million.